Adial Pharmaceuticals Provides Update on Regulatory Strategy for AD04 for Treatment of Alcohol Use Disorder

 Conference call to be held at 8:15 a.m.
 EST tomorrow

-CHARLOTTESVILLE, Va., March 06, 2023 (GLOBE NEWSWIRE) -- Adial Pharmaceuticals, Inc. (NASDAQ: ADIL; ADILW) (“Adial” or the “Company”) a clinical-stage biopharmaceutical company focused on developing therapies for the treatment and prevention of addiction and related disorders, today provided an update on its regulatory strategy for AD04, the Company’s lead compound for the treatment of Alcohol Use Disorder (AUD).
+CHARLOTTESVILLE, Va., March 06, 2023 (GLOBE NEWSWIRE) -- Adial Pharmaceuticals, Inc. ADIL ADILW))) ("Adial" or the "Company") a clinical-stage biopharmaceutical company focused on developing therapies for the treatment and prevention of addiction and related disorders, today provided an update on its regulatory strategy for AD04, the Company's lead compound for the treatment of Alcohol Use Disorder (AUD).

 Key highlights: